Animal Control

 1. Dogs and cats seized by law enforcement under authority of the Arkansas Animal Cruelty Act, (Act 33 of 2009).
 The agency seizing the animal will be responsible for preparing all paperwork, documentation, and filing all court documents required under this act.

-3. Dogs and cats that have bitten a human being and require quarantine under the Arkansas Rabies Control Act (ACA20-19-301 et seq).
-Quarantine may take place at the owner's home, at a veterinarian's office, or at the Animal Shelter if necessary.
+3. Dogs and cats that have bitten a human being and require quarantine under the Arkansas Rabies Control Act (ACA 20-19-301 et seq).
+Quarantine may take place at the owner's home, at a veterinarian's office, or at the Animal Shelter if necessary and if space is available.

 4. Stray dogs and cats, but only when the owner of the animal is unknown, cannot be determined, and/or cannot be located to take possession of the animal (Baxter County Ordinance 2003-02).
 This will be dependent upon the availability of housing at the Animal Shelter at the time.